 Looking back at the start of the Great Depression, and at other economic crises that have followed, we can see how small one person is in this great web of cause and effect.
 We feel a bit like one grain of sand on a beach.
 Certainly, there would not be a beach without sand, but no one grain seems to make any difference on its own.

-So, we can appreciate how the choices of others, especially when put together, can have a big impact on our own lives.
+So, we can see how other people’s choices, especially when put together, can change on our own lives.
 And we should think about how our own choices, small though they may seem by themselves, can combine with the choices of millions of others to lead to big changes in the world.

 BIG IDEA: Poor economic decisions in the 1920s led to a financial crisis in 1929, and poor decisions by government officials made the problem worse and turned the crisis into the Great Depression.